Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 Not real yet:
 THE ROT:
 Good luck. :)
++ A LOT of health & inbuilt defense
++ Incredibly strong meelee attack
++ Yoink.
++ Creative flight while properly anchored
 - Blind
 - Hungry
 - Cannot wear armor or elytra
 - Cannot use weapons
 - Very short meelee attack reach
-+ A LOT of health & inbuilt defense
-+ Incredibly strong meelee attack
-+ Yoink.

 WATCHER*
 + Camouflage yourself!
 + Set up warp points to quickly warp between regions!
++ More echoes, more growth.
+Find them all, become something more than yourself.
+- Using warp points too often will tire you out and prevent you from camouflaging.
 Note: I haven't completed the Watcher yet.
-I don't think it has any downsides beyond the environmental rot...?
+I don't know of any further downsides it has.

 ???*
 + dating sim is canon